Combining CMB datasets with consistent foreground modelling: Sky model

-Crucially, combining multiple experiments with complementary frequency coverage, angular resolution, and noise properties significantly enhances our ability to disentangle foreground contributions. \PLK\ is particularly effective for galactic components and the CIB, while \ACT\ and \SPT\, with higher resolution and small-scale sensitivity, better constrain tSZ, kSZ, and point-source signals.
-This complementarity breaks degeneracies that persist in single-dataset analyses, allowing many of the informative priors usually imposed on foreground parameters to be relaxed or removed, resulting in a more robust, data-driven sky model (see Table~\ref{tab:fgpar}).
+Crucially, combining multiple experiments with complementary frequency coverage, angular resolution, and noise properties significantly enhances our ability to disentangle foreground contributions. \PLK\ is particularly effective for Galactic components and the CIB, while the higher resolution and small-scale sensitivity of \ACT\ and \SPT\, allow tighter constraints on the tSZ, kSZ, and point-source signals.
+This complementarity breaks degeneracies that persist in single-dataset analyses, allowing many of the informative priors on foreground parameters to be relaxed or removed (see Table~\ref{tab:fgpar}), resulting in a data-driven sky model (see Fig.~\ref{fig:par_extragal}).